What mephedrone addiction looks like in real life

 Even a quiet day can collapse if there is no plan beyond “please don’t use again”.

-Mephedrone addiction is not only a drug problem — it is a loop of energy, crash, shame and access
+Mephedrone addiction is not only a drug problem — it is a loop of energy, crash, shame and access.

 When the old phone, old contacts and old nightlife remain close, the cycle can restart before the family understands what happened.